protechanalysis/Danny-Ma-SQL-Chanllege-Diner-Case-Study/README.md

-# Case Study #1 - Danny's Diner
+# <p align="center" style="margin-top: 0px;"> 🥘 Case Study #1 - Danny's Diner 🥘

 ![](image_case_study_1.png)

+**This repository hosts the solutions for Week 1 of the 8 Weeks SQL challenge by DannyMa.**

 ## Introduction
 Danny's strong passion for Japanese cuisine led him to venture into the restaurant business early in 2021.
 He courageously established a charming eatery specializing in his top three dishes: sushi, curry, and ramen.
-In this endeavor, Danny's Diner has accumulated fundamental operational data during its initial months.
+In this endeavour, Danny's Diner has accumulated fundamental operational data during its initial months.
 However, as a data analyst, I'm now sought to assist the restaurant in leveraging this data to optimize its operations and ensure its sustainability.
 The challenge lies in transforming this raw data into actionable insights that can guide decision-making and ultimately contribute to the success of Danny's Diner.

 ## Problem Statement
 Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.
 Having this deeper connection with his customers will help him deliver a better and more personalised experience for his loyal customers.